Nikola2444/security/README.md

 # Secutiry

-This repository contains example codes.
+This repository contains example codes, should not be used as a reference for anybody else.